Tiger’s nest Bhutan, the ultimate guide to hiking in Paro Taktsang

 Best time to Travel to Bhutan:

 Bhutan can serve as the best tourist destination throughout the year.
-However, Talking to the best time to visit Bhutan, March to May, and September to December are the most favorable time to enjoy the scenic beauty of Bhutan.
+However, Talking to the best time to Tiger’s nest Bhutan.
+March to May, and September to December are the most favorable time to enjoy the scenic beauty of Bhutan.
 Besides, these other months are not so preferred for its specific reasons.
 Monsoon seasons starting from June to August will have a heavy continuous rainfall most of the time.
 It makes the road slippery, and the view becomes unclear due to before rain and after rainfall weather.

 In winter, the temperatures will be decreased to below zero in the mountain region, making it hard to survive.